cpanel/Overload-FileCheck/README.md

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2020 by cPanel, Inc.
+This software is copyright (c) 2022 by cPanel, L.L.C.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.